Make-School-Courses/FEW-1.2-JavaScript-Foundations/assessment/README.md

 - Make two copies of the Band component: Band and BandSplit
 - When you are mapping your band data look at the band.split value.
 If split === '-' return the Band component, else return a BandSplit component.

-### Stretch Challenge: Search
+### Stretch Challenges

-Add an input field that allows us to search for bands by their band name.
+1) Add an input field that allows us to search for bands by their band name.

 Extra stretch: Also search by style.

+2) The number of fans is in thousands.
+Multiply the fans by 1000 and format the number with commas.
+For example:

+4147 would become: 4,147,000

+Hint! use `someNumber.toLocaleString('en')`.
+For example: `(1000000).toLocaleString('en')` should return `"1,000,000"`.

+3)

 ## Assessing your knowledge